-Term (page) Critical Action Replace as follows per SMC 21A.15.253: aquifer Replace as jouows per SMC 21A.15.255. recharge area (p 1-2) "Critical aquifer recharge areas" means those areas in the City of Sammamish with a critical recharging effect on aquifers used for potable water as defined by WAC 365-190-030(2).
+Term (page) Action Critical aquifer Replace as follows per SDC 21.04.040: recharge area (p 1-2) "Critical aquifer recharge areas" means those areas in the City of Sammamish with a critical recharging effect on aquifers used for potable water as defined by WAC 365-190-030(2).
 CARAs have prevailing geologic conditions associated with infiltration rates that create a high potential for contamination of groundwater resources or contribute significantly to the replenishment of groundwater.
 CARAs shall be classified based on the following criteria: (1) Class 1 CARAs include those areas located within the mapped one- or five-year capture zone of a wellhead protection area.
 (2) Class 2 CARAs include those areas located within the mapped 10-year capture zone of a wellhead protection area.
 (3) Class 3 CARAs include those areas outside wellhead protection areas that are identified as high aquifer recharge potential areas based on characteristics of surficial geology and soil types.
 (Ord.
 O2013-350 § 1 (Att.
 A); Ord.
-O2005-193 § 2) Critical aquifer recharge areas are regulated in SMC 21A.50.280 Critical aquifer recharge areas - Development standards.
+O2005-193 § 2) Critical aquifer recharge areas are regulated in SDC 21A.50.280 Critical aquifer recharge areas - Development standards.
 Also mapped.
-See City's website Critical Drainage Replace as follows per SMC 13.10.125: Area (p 1-2) "Critical drainage area" means an area that requires more restrictive regulation than citywide standards afford in order to mitigate water quality, flooding, severe erosion, or landslide problems that result from the cumulative impacts of development and urbanization.
-Critical drainage areas include areas that drain to Pine Lake and Beaver Lake and all landslide hazard drainage areas as mapped or as determined by the City.
+See City's website

+Term (page) Action Critical Replace as follows per SDC 21.03.050(B): Drainage Area (p 1-2) "Critical drainage area" is an area that drains to Pine Lake or Beaver Lake, and all landslide hazard drainage areas as mapped or as determined by the City.
 Site specific evaluation shall be made to assess all areas.
-Critical drainage areas are defined in SMC 13.10.125 and are regulated in SMC 13.20 and SMC 21A.50.355 Lake management areas - Special District overlay.

-Term (page) Action Erosion hazard area Replace as follows per SMC 21A.15.415: (p 1-3) "Erosion hazard area" is the critical area designation that is applied to areas underlain by soils that are subject to severe erosion when disturbed.
+Critical drainage areas require more restrictive regulation than citywide standards afford in order to mitigate water quality, flooding, severe erosion, or landslide problems that result from the cumulative impacts of development and urbanization.
+Critical drainage areas are defined in SDC 21.03.050(B) and are regulated in SDC 21.03.050(D) and SDC 21.03.020(AA)(6) Lake management areas - Special District overlay.
+Erosion Replace as follows per SDC 21.04.040: hazard area (p 1-3) "Erosion hazard area" is the critical area designation that is applied to areas underlain by soils that are subject to severe erosion when disturbed.
 See the "Definitions" section for more details.
-Erosion hazard areas are regulated in SMC 21A.50.220 Erosion hazard areas - Development standards and permitted alterations.
-Flood Hazard Area Replace as follows per SMC 15 Flood Damage Prevention: (p 1-3) SMC 15 shall be the basis for establishing the areas of special flood hazard.
-Landslide Hazard Area Replace as follows per SMC 21A 15.680: (p 1-5) "Landslide hazard area" is the critical designation that is applied to areas potentially subject to risk of mass movement due to a combination of geologic, topographic, and hydrologic factors.
+Erosion hazard areas are regulated in SDC 21.03.020(W)(1) Erosion hazard areas - Development standards and permitted alterations.
+Flood Hazard Replace as follows per SMC 15 Flood Damage Prevention: Area (p 1-3) SMC 15 shall be the basis for establishing the areas of special flood hazard.
+Landslide Hazard Area Replace as follows per SDC 21.04.040: (p 1-5) "Landslide hazard area" is the critical designation that is applied to areas potentially subject to risk of mass movement due to a combination of geologic, topographic, and hydrologic factors.
 See the "Definitions" section for more details.
-Landslide hazard areas are regulated in SMC 21A.50.260 Landslide hazard areas - Development standards and permitted alterations.
-Landslide Hazard Replace as follows: Drainage Area (p 1-5) "Landslide hazard drainage area" is a critical drainage area and are areas where overland flows pose a significant threat to health and safety because of their close proximity to a landslide hazard area as defined by SMC 21A.15.680.
+Landslide hazard areas are regulated in SDC 21.03.020(W)(6) Landslide hazard areas - Development standards and permitted alterations.
+Landslide Replace as follows: Hazard Drainage Area (p 1-5) "Landslide hazard drainage area" is a critical drainage area and are areas where overland flows pose a significant threat to health and safety because of their close proximity to a landslide hazard area as defined by SDC 21.04.040.
 Landslide hazard areas are also considered landslide hazard drainage areas.
 Mapped landslide hazard drainage areas are approximate.
 Public Works may determine that areas not mapped as landslide hazard drainage areas may meet this definition.
-Landslide Hazard Drainage Areas are defined in SMC 13.10.365 and are regulated as Critical Drainage Areas.
+Landslide Hazard Drainage Areas are defined in SDC 21.03.050(B) and are regulated as Critical Drainage Areas.